salewski/cdm/README.md

 Yes, this is done frequently enough that it merits its own wrapper script.

-The reason two-step sequence of commands (`mkdir` followed by `cd`) requires "machinery" is that on Unix-like operating systems, a sub-process cannot affect the "current working directory" of the parent process.
+The reason the two-step sequence of commands (`mkdir` followed by `cd`) requires "machinery" is that on Unix-like operating systems, a sub-process cannot affect the "current working directory" of the parent process.
 Hence, if we want a shell command to change the current directory of "this" shell process, our options for doing so include:

    1. define a shell alias
    2. define a shell function